nion-software/nionswift/design/data_model.md

 ### Planned Implementation

-The planned annotated array model specifies an ordered list of axis groups, each with an identifier and rank, and a value type.
+The planned annotated array model specifies an ordered list of axis groups, each with a rank, and a value type.

 Value types are scalar, complex, RGB, RGBA, or fixed-length vector (1/2/3).